 “Sir, you must not be feeling well today.”
 The cop said.
 “Give me your cell-phone and let me call one of your family members to come and take you home, before you get yourself into real trouble.”

-He stepped away and made the call, then returned a minute later.
+I decided instead to give the cop the phone number of one of my sons; he stepped away and made the call, then returned a minute later.

 “Okay then.”
 She replied.
 “Since you going to be on the road, bring home some KFC* when you’re coming back.”

 And while I sat in the air-conditioned bank, many miles away; a song began playing on radio with words as follows:

 Your worst enemy could be your best friend,

 And your best friend your worse enemy. . . .”